 A Chinese delicacy that is a bit shocking to Westerners, this is a very simple dish to make.
 So don’t feel bad as you munch down on a leg, that starfish would do the same (they’re cannibalistic).
 From Terra Americana comes this recipe that is quick, easy and memorable.

 This Philippine street food is called “Balut” and is made from fertilized chicken or duck eggs aged for 2 to 3 weeks.
 At this point you can see the feathers and beak form.
 Traditionally the eggs were incubated by burying them in sand or placing them in a warm, sunny location.
 If these conditions weren’t perfect, the embryo died and could no longer be eaten.
 Unlike with normal hard boiled eggs, when Balut is partially boiled the liquid inside the egg doesn’t solidify.
 Instead it becomes a soup-like broth rich in flavor.
 The Philippine version is served with salt and vinegar (Cambodia and Vietnam have their own twists).
-So if you’d like to make your own Balut, the website Balay has the recipe.
+So if you’d like to make your own Balut, try this recipe.

 In many cultures the eyeballs are considered the most delicious part of the fish.
 Though when you pop one between your teeth like a grape, the cornea reminds you of a contact lens.
 From Gastro Obscura comes this recipe that cooks tuna eyes the size of tennis balls!